-Name and reason for the choice will be presented to the ILA Board and Quality Books, Inc. The chosen recipient will be informed in advance and given the right of refusal because recognition from publicized intellectual freedom activities sometimes kindles controversy.
-In the event that no deserving nominations are received, the ILA Intellectual Freedom Committee members may not then nominate a recipient.
-Instead, the award will not be given.
+Name and reason for the choice will be presented to the Intellectual Freedom Committee.
+The chosen recipient will be informed in advance and given the right of refusal because recognition from publicized intellectual freedom activities sometimes kindles controversy.

 The recipient will be presented with a certificate and a $500 financial award.